Soyebsoyeb/7.-Optimizer/README.md

 For a parameter θ:
 cache = ρ * cache + (1 - ρ) * gradient²
 θ -= learning_rate * gradient / (sqrt(cache) + epsilon)

+(6) 🔥 Adam Optimizer
+Adam (Adaptive Moment Estimation) combines the benefits of Momentum and RMSprop to adapt the learning rate of each parameter and ensure stable, efficient training.
+It's one of the most widely used optimizers due to its efficiency and ability to work well in most scenarios.

+📌 Key Concepts:
+Momentum: Uses an exponentially decaying average of past gradients (m) to speed up convergence.
+RMSprop: Uses an exponentially decaying average of past squared gradients (v) to adjust the learning rate.
+Bias correction: Corrects initialization bias (especially in the initial iterations) for m and v.

+🔢 How It Works:
+First Moment Estimate (m): Exponentially weighted average of the gradients.
+Second Moment Estimate (v): Exponentially weighted average of the squared gradients.
+Bias Correction: At the beginning of training, the moment estimates are biased toward zero.
+We apply a correction to avoid this bias.
+Parameter Update: Parameters are updated using the corrected m and v.

+📌 Formula:
+For a parameter θ:

+m = β1 * m + (1 - β1) * gradient
+v = β2 * v + (1 - β2) * gradient²

+m_corrected = m / (1 - β1^t)
+v_corrected = v / (1 - β2^t)
+θ -= learning_rate * m_corrected / (sqrt(v_corrected) + epsilon)

+β1, β2 are the decay rates for the first and second moments, respectively (default values: 0.9 and 0.999). ε is a small constant (default: 1e-7) to prevent division by zero. t is the timestep (iteration number).